Volunteer With Us!

 Read on for brief descriptions of the some of the volunteer opportunities available.
 Don’t see something that matches your interests?
 The following list is not exhaustive – We have lots of jobs, big and small, for all abilities.
 Please feel free to get connected!

-Skills required (Please note that training and mentoring will be provided to enhance the skills listed below before a volunteer leads hikes independently):
+Qualifications: Please note that training and mentoring will be provided to enhance the skills listed before a volunteer leads hikes independently.

 - Knowledge of safe hiking practices